olincollege/reddit-stock-market-analysis/README.md

 ## Set Up

 To be able to run these files, you should pip install the following libraries and packages:
+* `pip install alpaca_trade_api`
+* `pip install datetime`
+* `pip install matplotlib`
 * `pip install pandas`
 * `pip install pmaw`
-* `pip install datetime`
 * `pip install re`
-* `pip install alpaca_trade_api`

 In order to setup the Alpaca Market API, you need to set up credentials in order to log in.
 Our credentials are in a file that is ignored by Git.
 The website for the Alpaca Market API is linked: https://alpaca.markets/docs/api-references/market-data-api/stock-pricing-data/.
 The GitHub also has more information on how to set up using the API: https://github.com/alpacahq/alpaca-trade-api-python.
+The PMAW API does not require credentials.